 Revit models can be exported by simply clicking File – Export – RVT.
 This will provide a documentation-ready model to open up in Autodesk Revit.
 The analytical model will export all necessary data into Revit, including members, sections (families), supports, loads and materials.

 Users can export their models into SPACEGASS via their text file format.
 Simply click File – Export to export a model from Structural 3D to Spacegass.
 This will include the following data:

 - Node Loads (point loads and moments)

 - Concentrated Member loads (point loads and moments)

 - Distributed Loads

 - Prestressed Forces

 Your model can be exported as an STL file, which is a primitive CAD file format.
-This will export the model as it seen in the 3D renderer.
-It is important to note that since this is an analytical model, members will be connected at their centre-points, so there is likely to be clashes like so:
+This will export the model as seen in the 3D renderer below.
+It is important to note that since this is an analytical model, members will be connected at their centre-points, so there is likely to clash like so: